 Other College events instituted within the last two decades include the annual White Coat Ceremony for first-year students, held at the New York Academy of Medicine; an annual student-initiated, student-run Residency Fair, featuring representatives from nearly fifty hospitals; free diabetes workshops offered to members of the surrounding community; an annual student-initiated and student-organized inter-podiatric college research fair; an extremely active on-going series of Continuing Medical Education courses and workshops; and a Mini-Fellowship Program for surgical training of podiatry residents in the New York Metro hospitals.

 The College has recently completed a series of renovations that have brought its classrooms and labs to the leading edge of medical education technology.
 A new Anatomy Lab and a new Clinical Skills Lab, as well as fully renovated classrooms, computer rooms, study areas and other College facilities, enable students to work in an environment optimized for learning and for study.

-NYCPM is affiliated with a number of leading medical institutions in the New York City area, including the Columbia University College of Physicians & Surgeons, Harlem Hospital Center, Lincoln Medical & Mental Health Center, Long Island College Hospital, Metropolitan Hospital Center, Nassau University Medical Center, the New York-Presbyterian Healthcare System, and Parker Jewish Institute for Health Care and Rehabilitation.
-These affiliations provide additional outstanding educational and clinical opportunities for NYCPM’s students.
+NYCPM is affiliated with a number of leading medical institutions in the New York City area, including Foot Center of New York, Harlem Hospital Center; Lincoln Medical & Mental Health Center; Metropolitan Hospital Center; Morrisania Diagnostic & Treatment Center; Mount Sinai Hospital; New York Medical College/Touro University; and Gotham Health/Sydenham.
+These affiliations provide additional outstanding educational and clinical opportunities for NYCPM's students.